Zielon/3DScanning/Project/README.md

 This component is responsible to obtain the color map and depth map of each frame, which will be used for the other components.
 There are two types of RGB-D Stream sources: datasets and sensors.

-The * DatasetVideoStreamReader * class implements all the functionalities to import color maps and depth maps of recorded camera data from the * TUM RGB-D SLAM Dataset * [0].
+The *DatasetVideoStreamReader* class implements all the functionalities to import color maps and depth maps of recorded camera data from the *TUM RGB-D SLAM Dataset* [2].

-The * XtionStreamReader * class implements all the functionalities to import color maps and depth maps in real time from the ASUS Xion Pro sensor.
+The *XtionStreamReader* class implements all the functionalities to import color maps and depth maps in real time from the ASUS Xion Pro sensor.

 ### Camera Tracker